Abruzzo Airport: Statistics

+text:Evolution in the number of passengers since 1996 (in thousands of passengers).

 Ground transportation

 The airport is connected to the center of Pescara with the TUA (regional public transportation company) bus lines 8 and 38, with which it is possible to reach Piazza della Repubblica, the Bus Terminal serving domestic and international destinations.
 The bus lines 8 and 38 pass also near the main railway station in the city, Pescara railway station.
 The airport is connected to the center of Pescara and Chieti with the TUA Chieti-Pescara line, with which it is possible to reach the university campus "G. D'Annunzio" in Chieti Scalo.
 The TUA stop is opposite to the pedestrian exit of the airport park on Via Tiburtina Valeria.